maoberlehner/markus-oberlehner-net/content/blog/vue-application-structure-and-css-architecture.md

 +++
 date = "2018-04-01T13:45:21+02:00"
-title = "Vue.js Application Structure and CSS Architecture" description = "Learn about three ways of how to structure the CSS in a Vue.js application and a comparison of the pros and cons of each." intro = "In recent days, I thought a lot about structuring large scale component based applications.
+title = "Vue.js Application Structure and CSS Architecture" description = "Learn more about three different ways of how to structure the CSS in a Vue.js application and what pros and cons they have." intro = "In recent days, I thought a lot about structuring large scale component based applications.
 Oftentimes, at the beginning of a project, everything seems to be easy.
 You build a couple of components, put them together and without too much effort you've implemented the first feature of your application in a reasonable amount of time..." draft = false categories = ["Development"]